maheriya/DockerNGC-TF-TRT/README.md

 ### Custom Docker
 Now let's build the custom docker container image.

+Note: Please change user id to your own (or remove it) in the Dockerfile.
+You really only need the numeric uid and gid.
+I have not cleaned up the Dockerfile for this aspect yet.

 ```shell
 cd <this repo dir>
 docker build -t ngc-gpu/tf-trt:py2 .